jgurzoni/nvds_realtime_pipeline/README.md

-# C++ Application
+# E2E Realtime Detector Application

-This README provides information on the prerequisites, build instructions, and how to run the application.
-This application leverages the Deepstream SDK and CUDA for video processing.
+This application is a simple end-to-end detector application using the Deepstream SDK 7.0.\
+It uses a Yolov10n model to detect objects in a video stream.

+**NOTE: The application will output a video file with the detected objects instead of sink to a display.\
+This is because my laptop does not have a NVIDIA GPU so I had to use a cloud-based VM to develop.**\
+Sorry for the inconvenience.

 ## Prerequisites